wattache/tutorial-private-cloud-sql-bq-connection/README.md

 ## II - Setup

-In yoru GCP project, enable the following APIs :
+In your GCP project, enable the following APIs :

 | Name                                     | Google API Services                 |
 |------------------------------------------|-------------------------------------|